 Note: If you prefer a thinner syrup, simply reduce the accumulated juices from the apple cooking bags for a few minutes in a small saucepan over high heat and add a tablespoon of Calvados or apple brandy at the end.
-I preferred the thicker version, whereas my husband preferred the thinner syrup!
+Sally preferred the thicker version, whereas her husband preferred the thinner syrup!

 At least 3 to 3.5 hours before serving

 Preheat the water bath to 183°F (84°C).